Open command prompt as an administrator and run the following command.

 Tests run: 4, Failures: 0, Errors: 0, Skipped: 0

-Optionally, you might want to make changes to your microservice and learn how to redeploy the updated version of your microservice.
+Optionally, you might want to make changes to your microservice and redeploy the updated version.
 In this section, you will bump the version of the system

 microservice to 2.0-SNAPSHOT